094459/newsletter-oss-projects/README.md

 [agent-evaluation](https://aws-oss.beachgeek.co.uk/3vw)  is a generative AI-powered framework for testing virtual agents.
 Agent Evaluation implements an LLM agent (evaluator) that will orchestrate conversations with your own agent (target) and evaluate the responses during the conversation.
 The repo has links to detailed docs that provide example configurations and a reference guide to get you started. (#197)

+**ai-on-eks**

+[ai-on-eks](https://aws-oss.beachgeek.co.uk/4bw) is your go to repo if you are interested in getting AI up and running on Amazon EKS.
+It provides a gateway to help you scale AI and ML workloads on Amazon EKS.
+It provides a rich collection of Terraform Blueprints featuring current good practices for deploying robust solutions with advanced logging and observability.
+You can explore practical patterns for running AI/ML workloads on EKS, leveraging the power of the Ray ecosystem for distributed computing.
+Utilise advanced serving solutions like NVIDIA Triton Server, vLLM for efficient and scalable model inference, and TensorRT-LLM for optimising deep learning models. (#209)

 **alarm-context-tool**

 [alarm-context-tool](https://aws-oss.beachgeek.co.uk/40g) enhances AWS CloudWatch Alarms by providing additional context to aid in troubleshooting and analysis.
 By leveraging AWS services such as Lambda, CloudWatch, X-Ray, and Amazon Bedrock, this solution aggregates and analyses metrics, logs, and traces to generate meaningful insights.
 Using generative AI capabilities from Amazon Bedrock, it summarises findings, identifies potential root causes, and offers relevant documentation links to help operators resolve issues more efficiently.
 The implementation is designed for easy deployment and integration into existing observability pipelines, significantly reducing response times and improving root cause analysis. (#201)